carolinau/docs/docs/regular-maintenance.md

 ```

 ## Composer Managed Sites
-The composer managed sites are done this way in order to install modules with advanced features that require PHP dependencies.
+Certain sites are managed with Composer in order to install modules with advanced features that require PHP dependencies.

 ### Updating Modules and Themes
 To update modules, themes, and core, `cd` into the local site directory and install updates for a specific module using this command: `composer update drupal/MODULE_NAME`